 This Rainy Day Painting from Painting with Jane is exactly that.
 It’s another long and very detailed tutorial.

 I love that Jane shows how she plans in where and what she’s painting in chalk.
-I actually loved the almost halfway point of this tutorial when it was just a dark abstract landscape painting.

 How to Paint a Beach Scene from Flower Patch Farmhouse